huguesb/bruant.info/pages/vps.md

 But lo and behold, I stumbled upon a guy describing how he [encrypts all incoming emails](https://grepular.com/Automatically_Encrypting_all_Incoming_Email).
-It's not as good as end-to-end encryption but at least it means emails are encrypted at rest on the server, which is a pretty significant step up considering that I do not have physical control of said server.
+It's not as good as end-to-end encryption but at least it means emails are encrypted at rest on the server, a pretty significant step up in a VPS context.

 The original guide was for [Exim](http://exim.org) but a kind soul took care of adapting the process to [work with Dovecot](https://perot.me/encrypt-specific-incoming-emails-using-dovecot-and-sieve).

-Part of the reason I used a recent version of Dovecot from a PPA instead of the old version packaged for 12.04 was that it drastically simplify said process drastically.
-No need to build anything from source, the only steps left are configuring Dovecot to find the sieve script and adding the appropriate public key to the GPG keyring.
+Using a recent version of Dovecot from a PPA (or built from source) drastically simplifies the process: the only steps left are configuring Dovecot to find the sieve script and adding the appropriate public key to the GPG keyring.

 I made slight modifications to the sieve script to keep encrypted emails in the same inbox as other emails and avoid encrypting emails sent from my own